kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 # Be patient

 - The `create_conda.py` flow is designed to make our projects portable across:
-  - platforms (e.g., macOS, Linux)
+  - Platforms (e.g., macOS, Linux)
-  - different installation of OSes (e.g., GP's laptop vs Paul's laptop) with all the peculiar ways we install and manage servers and laptops
+  - Different installation of OSes (e.g., GP's laptop vs Paul's laptop) with all the peculiar ways we install and manage servers and laptops
-  - different versions of conda
+  - Different versions of conda
-  - different versions of python 3.x
+  - Different versions of python 3.x
-  - different versions of python packages
+  - Different versions of python packages

 - There is no easy way to make sure that `create_conda.py` works for everybody
   - We can only make sure that Jenkins builds the environment correctly in its